dvolk/catwalk/doc/utils.md

 ## Utilities

-Various utilities are provided which use the Catwalk server.
+Various utilities used during development of the software are included.

 ### utils/make_mfsl.py
-Convert a directory of fasta files into a single 'two-line' multifasta format.
+Example script converting all fasta files in a single directory  into a single 'two-line' multifasta format.
 [Example usage](use.md)

 ### utils/verify.py

-Given a reference, a mask file and two samples, check the difference between the samples in different ways.
+Compares output from Catwalk with that from a python algorithm implementing of snp distance computation, used to test Catwalk outputs.
+Given a reference, a mask file and two samples, determines the snp distance between the samples.

 ### utils/compare_neighbours.py

-Get all neighbours from different relateness services and compare them.
-Useful for comparing identical datasets processed in different ways for QC purposes.
+Compares output from Catwalk with that from findNeighbour3 https://github.com/davidhwyllie/findNeighbour3, a python server implementing reference based compression and SNV computation.
+Used for quality control of catwalk software.

 ### utils/clusters.py
+Experimental software which draws a network illustrating links between samples.
 Use networkx to create a cluster graph

 #### Example: making a cluster graph png